Gabe3231/ActiveDirectory_Administration_and_AccessControl-/README.md

 Using the server manager application, I installed the Active Directory Domain Services (AD DS) role.
 Once it was installed, I promoted the server to a Domain Controller after creating a forest and domain named org.local.
 This was done because this role allows for the services required to manage identities and enforce centralized control in this simulated environment.
 (See Screenshots below)

+A forest was created to create a hierarchical structure of Active Directory.
+This defines the boundary of the environment and allows users and admins to exist in a centralized directory.
+By doing this, I created a new Active Directory.

 # Screenshots / System Configuration

 ### Windows 2025 Server